hicongtuoc/exif-photo-blog/README.md

 > There have been reports ([#184](https://github.com/sambecker/exif-photo-blog/issues/184#issuecomment-2629474045) + [#185](https://github.com/sambecker/exif-photo-blog/issues/185#issuecomment-2629478570)) that having large photos (over 30MB), or a CDN, e.g., Cloudflare in front of Vercel, may destabilize static optimization.

 #### Why don't my older photos look right?
-> As the template has evolved, EXIF fields (such as lenses) have been added, blur data is generated through a different method, and AI/privacy features have been added.
+> As the template has evolved, EXIF fields (such as lenses) have been added, and blur data is generated through a different method.
 In order to bring older photos up to date, either click the 'sync' button next to a photo or go to photo updates (`/admin/photos/updates`) to sync all photos that need updates.

-#### Why don't my OG images load when I share a link?
-> Many services such as iMessage, Slack, and X, require near-instant responses when unfurling link-based content.
-In order to guarantee sufficient responsiveness, consider rendering pages and image assets ahead of time by enabling static optimization by setting `NEXT_PUBLIC_STATICALLY_OPTIMIZE_PHOTOS = 1` and `NEXT_PUBLIC_STATICALLY_OPTIMIZE_PHOTO_OG_IMAGES = 1`.
-Keep in mind that this will increase platform usage.

 #### Why do vertical images take up so much space?
 > By default, all photos are shown full-width, regardless of orientation.
 Enable matting to showcase horizontal and vertical photos at similar scales by setting `NEXT_PUBLIC_MATTE_PHOTOS = 1`.